1si22ad012/community-mapping/README.md

 # Community mapping  and Air Quality Analysis Dashboard
 **Objective**
-Your challenge is to creatively model your community using a spatial representation (map) that incorporates open-source science datasets and then use that map to explore how an issue in your community is shaped by the surrounding physical geography.
+Our challenge is to creatively model our community using a map that incorporates open-source science datasets and then use that map to explore how an issue in our community is shaped by the surrounding physical geography.

-How will you define your “community?”
-Think beyond defined markers and borders, and instead reflect on what “home” means to you.
-What are the biggest issues facing your community and how do those who live there interact with the environment around them?
-Your map will tell a story, but determining what that story is and the boundaries of your community are completely up to you!

-Your map can take many forms, such as a product made with geographic software or an artistic interpretation in the form of a painting.
-You could develop an interactive game, or an app that a user can explore, or something else entirely!
-No matter what format your map takes, make sure it serves as an effective visual/spatial representation of the story you’re trying to tell about your community, and it incorporates open-source data sets to provide scientific evidence.

-A community is as big or small as you make it!
-Whether you model your entire country or just your street, displaying data in a visual, spatial format could reveal new insights that even the most knowledgeable community expert may not have thought of!

 **Project Description**